kmarkley/Indigo-Online-Sensor/README.md

 #### States

 * **IP Address**
-The apparent public IP address of the machine running Indigo Server.
-Note that the state does not change until a new positive result is obtained.
-If the device fails to optain an IP, the old state will persist.
+The apparent public IP address of the machine running Indigo Server.  **Note that the state does not change until a new positive result is obtained.**  If the device fails to optain an IP, the old state will persist.
 This makes it useful as a trigger for updating DDNS.

-* **IP Address UI** (UI display)
+* **IP Address UI**
 Same as above, except that when the device fails to connect the UI displays "N/A".

 * **Last Success**